Skip to content

 • Microsoft Excel for Windows (Office 2019, perpetual)Supported via Credential Login.
 Office 2019 update must be up to date.

 The listed platforms offer full functionality unless otherwise stated.
-For technical details about authentication methods and organizational requirements, please refer to the Company/Microsoft 365 Administrators section below.
+For technical details about authentication methods and organizational requirements, please refer to Section 4.3.

 • Enter the email and password you registered with.

-• After successful login, your license is validated exactly as it is with SSO on other platforms.
+• After successful login, your license is validated the same way as with SSO on other platforms.

 • Open Microsoft 365 Admin Center (https://admin.microsoft.com)